guillermooo/sublime-undocs/source/reference/build_systems.rst

 ``windows``, ``osx`` and ``linux``
     Optional.
 Used to selectively apply options by OS.
     OS-specific values override defaults.
-    Each of the listed items accepts a dict of `Arbitrary options`_.
+    Each of the listed items accepts a dictionary of `Arbitrary options`_.

     See `Platform-specific Options`_.